aobiaderi/my-react-portfolio/README.md

 ## Link

-Below is a link to the bootstrap-portfolio webpage:
+Below is a link to the react-portfolio webpage:

 * [react-portfolio](https://aobiaderi.github.io/my-react-portfolio/)